Jury members Scott Belyea (top left), Meaghan Brander (lower left), and Gordie Haakstad (lower right) are joined by Festival Director…

 Grande Prairie’s annual week-long short film festival brings together filmmakers and audiences to watch the best short films from around the world.
 Our school program offers age and curriculum appropriate film screenings and visiting filmmakers to inspire youth.
 Our Filmmaker Insights workshops offer local filmmakers a chance to learn and grow alongside visiting pros.
 The Frantic48, presented in partnership with PRIMAA (Peace Region Independent Media Arts Association), challenges local filmmakers of all levels to write, shoot, and edit a short film in 48 hours.

 We also offer additional film screenings and education programming throughout the year.

 Our fest screenings are broken down into thematic packages of short films, which typically run 90 to 120 minutes.
 Each package has been programmed by our fest team to include a collection of short films, usually on a theme, or curated in an age-appropriate way.

 Our school program offers film screenings designed to suit a specific age or curriculum.
-We also arrange for visiting filmmakers to visit classrooms and present to students.
-See 2018 School Program for more details.
+We also arrange for visiting filmmakers to visit classrooms.
+Here is a selection of school program films we’ve screened in the past.

 Filmmaking Workshops & Panels

 In partnership with PRIMAA, Reel Shorts offers a variety of workshops and panels every year.
 Learn from acclaimed industry professionals and meet other aspiring and emerging filmmakers.